New Online Casinos in Canada 2026 – How to Spot a Safe New Site

 • British Columbia: GameSense (BCLC) at gamesense.com; Gambling Support BC

-• Alberta: GameSense Alberta; PlayAlberta.ca (from July 13, 2026, also the AGLC regulated market)
+• Alberta: GameSense Alberta; PlayAlberta.ca, also the province’s newly regulated AGLC market

 • Quebec: Wise Play (Loto-Québec)